elianadu/100-days-of-code/log.md

 **Today's Progress**: Finished rps-ui project and started etch-a-sketch project.

-**Thoughts** Happy with the progress I've made today!
+**Thoughts**: Happy with the progress I've made today!
 Was actually very fun.
 Was intimidated when I began the etch-a-sketch project, but it's going more smoothly than I thought it would!
 Note to future self: flex: 1 is a thing you can do.
 Also, [this Git tutorial](https://learngitbranching.js.org/) seems useful.

 **Link(s) to work**
 1. [rps project!](https://elianadu.com/odin-rock-paper-scissors/)